chronotopic-cartographies/visualisation-generators/README.md

 ### Fabula Map
 Partnering with the Syuzhet Map above, the Fabula Map shows the topoi and connections in the order of the story: that is, the order in which events occurred (not necessarily the order as narrated).
 This is difficult to achieve for a complex text, so at present fabula maps only exist for shorter poems with the Fabula constructed by re-ordering the Syuzhet rather than generated directly.

+## Guide to Generating Visualisations

+### Overview

+Generating a Chronotopic Cartographies visualisation is a five step process:

+1. Marking up a text [using the CC XML schema – see separate Guide]
+2. Validating the marked up text
+3. Generating the graph from the XML
+4. Laying out the graph in Gephi
+5. Generating the final visualisation

+This document provides instructions for steps 2, 3 and 4.
+It assumes that you already have a text marked up using the schema.